AmatMN/netsecverv/README.md

 the github for this project.

 [Link](https://chat.amatshome.com)
 the project also runs here.
+Press CA Certificate to get the ca.crt

 ## SETUP